TBReAI/TBReAI21-Perception/README.md

 # TBReAI21 Perception
 ### Computationally Efficient Perception for Autonomous Racing

 Building the perception pipeline for Team Bath Racing Electric's 2021 autonomous racing car.
 The code for the 2019/2020 implementation of the perception pipeline, which was based on the YOLO v3-Tiny algorithm and built using C++, can be found [**here**](YOLOv3-Tiny-Implementation/code).
+A LiDAR-based detector was also built using convolutional neural networks.
+However, as our vehicle will only utilize stereo cameras, this detector will be scrapped for future iterations.

 The video below displays how our current model (i.e. the 2019/2020 implementation) detects and classifies blue and yellow cones for the purpose of autonomous racing.